 Older homes may have a fuse box with a blown fuse that needs replacing.
 The outside AC unit may also have a shut-off box with a blown fuse inside.
 In this case, an HVAC contractor may need to replace the fuse.

-The Air Filter Is Dirty
+6. The Air Filter Is Dirty

 Shut the AC unit off and open the access panels to the filter.
 Remove the old filter and replace it with the correct size and type of air filter.
 Pay attention to the arrow direction on the sides of the filter.
-These indicate the direction that the air is flowing through the unit.
+These indicate the direction in which the air is flowing through the unit.

-The Capacitor Is Malfunctioning
+7. The Capacitor Is Malfunctioning

 If you hear unusual noises from the outside AC unit and it isn’t turning on, there could be a problem with the capacitor.
 This happens when the AC condenser tries to spin without power from the capacitor.

-Clogged Evaporator Coils
+8. Clogged Evaporator Coils

 This is why it’s essential to have an HVAC contractor clean your AC and perform preventive maintenance every year.

-There’s a Problem With the Condensate Drain Line
+9. There’s a Problem With the Condensate Drain Line

-The Unit Is Low on Refrigerant
+10. The Unit Is Low on Refrigerant

 DIY vs. Professional Outside AC Unit Repair

 You can fix some outside AC unit problems yourself, but others require an HVAC contractor’s help.
-Here are some simple things you can do yourself and when to call a professional.
+Here are some simple things you can do yourself, and when to call a professional.

 DIY Outside AC Unit Repair